OpenSensorsIO/desk-sensors/README.md

 # Desk Sensor Stuff
-The name for this repo ("arduino") is slightly misleading.
-It contains the Arduino code for the RFu328 ultrasonic desk sensor as well as the Node-RED flow for the hub device and the PCB EAGLE files.
+This repo contains the Arduino code for the RFu328 ultrasonic desk sensor as well as the Node-RED flow for the hub device and the PCB EAGLE files.

 Check out localhost:1880/status for output from the sensors.